PlagueVonKarma/jep-hack/README.md

 	- RBY classes not in GSC, such as the Rocker, Channeler, and even the beta Firefighter
 	- Prototype GSC classes such as the Male Teacher, Sportsman, and Soldier
 	- The Painter from FRLG!
+- Numerous new maps, featuring new locations, the iconic Sevii Islands, and the Nihon region!

 ## QoL Changes
 - A Trader NPC is available in a new Lake of Rage town area, allowing you to access trade evolutions natively.